wwrong/XCAsyncTestCase/README.md

 Install
 -------

-Drop `SenAsyncTestCase.h` and `SenAsyncTestCase.m` into your project.
+Drop `XCTAsyncTestCase.h` and `XCTAsyncTestCase.m` into your project.

 Usage
 -----

-1. Subclass `SenAsyncTestCase`
+1. Subclass `XCTAsyncTestCase`
 2. Create your test cases as usual
 3. Call `-waitForStatus:timeout:` or `-waitForTimeout:` after you start your asynchronous call
 4. Call `-notify:` in your callbacks

-See `AsyncSenTestingKitTests.m` for more information.
+See `AsyncXCTestingKitTests.m` for more information.

 Known Problems
 --------------

-Sometimes SenAsyncTestCase doesn't print any logs nor any errors when tests failed.
-Breakpoints doesn't work too.
-Looks like this is because of how SenTestingKit runs test cases... but not sure why.
+No known issues.

 LICENSE
 -------